UK nusinersen EAP for children with SMA Type 1 - Position statement from the North Star/ SMA-REACH UK Group

 For the first time, there is a treatment for this severe and extremely rapidly progressive disease.
 The group states clearly ‘we are no longer in a clinical equipoise position’ (‘equipoise’ is a state of genuine uncertainty on the part of the clinical investigator regarding the comparative therapeutic merits of each arm in a trial).
 In other words, clinicians are now certain of the merits of this treatment.

 Nusinersen was licensed by the FDA in the USA on December 23rd 2016 for marketing as Spinraza for the treatment of SMA.
-A licensing decision from the European Medicines Agency (EMA) is imminent.
+A licensing decision from the European Medicines Authority (EMA) is imminent.
 This will trigger whether the treatment will be referred and formally reviewed by NHS England and NICE.

 In the meantime, Biogen’s EAP makes the nusinersen drug globally available free of charge to children with SMA Type 1, until such time as the drug is adopted by the local health systems.